SohamTilekar/vidiopy/README.md

 ## Contribution

-We invite contributors from the community to enhance and expand VidioPy in various aspects.
-You can contribute by:
+We welcome contributions from the community to help us improve and expand VidioPy.
+Here's how you can contribute:

 - Fixing bugs: Help us identify and resolve issues to ensure a stable and reliable library.
 - Adding new features: Introduce new functionalities to make VidioPy more versatile and powerful.